MalignantShadow/shadow-api/Config/README.md

 Processing for Shade is handled via the [ShadeConfigProcessor](src/info/malignantshadow/api/config/processor/types/ShadeConfigProcessor.kt) class

-## Why's It Called 'Shade?' ...
+## Why's it called 'Shade?' ...
 Weirdo
 Configuration systems aren't really named after their purpose (usually).
 The name is a reference to my screen name, MalignantShadow (or sometimes Shad0w), as well as a reference to another project that I'm keeping secret for now.